-There is increasing evidence of the ability to cause illness by relatively common parasitic organisms previously considered to be commensal organisms (i.e. living together in balance with other organisms in a given environment).
+There is increasing evidence of the ability to cause ill health by relatively common parasitic organisms previously considered to be commensal organisms (i.e. living together in balance with other organisms in a given environment).

-Dientamoeba fragilis (D.fragilis) and Blastocystis hominis (Blastocystis) are two common microscopic parasites found throughout the world that can negatively impact many aspects of health in both children and adults.
+Dientamoeba fragilis (D.fragilis) and Blastocystis hominis (Blastocystis) are two common parasites living in our gastrointestinal tracks that are found throughout the world.
+They can negatively impact many aspects of health in both children and adults.

 Causes of parasitic infections

-The microbiome comprises all of the genetic material of all the microbes within the human gut.
+- Microbiome imbalances – the microbiome comprises all of the genetic material of all the microbes within the human gut.

 Often parasites are acquired during overseas travel when eating poorly prepared food and drinking unboiled local water.
 Many are infected by having either direct or indirect contact with people who are carriers e.g. people who have parasites and work in restaurants and take-away food outlets.

 The parasites spread through the faecal-oral route particularly under poor hygiene conditions, contaminated foods and drinking unboiled dirty water.
 Once a person has been infected, the parasites live in the large intestine and are passed in faeces.

 Symptoms of parasitic infections

-Symptoms severity depends on the parasite genotype (there are multiple species of Blastocystis, up to 15 have been identified so far, some of them may not be harmful though), person’s own genetic makeup, levels of immunity and age, to name a few.
+Symptoms severity depends on the parasite genotype (for example there are multiple species of Blastocystis, up to 15 have been identified so far, some of them may not be harmful though), person’s own genetic makeup, levels of immunity and age, to name a few.

 However, the tests are not 100% reliable and some tests can produce false negative results due to the varying methodologies, the PCR test (that looks for DNA of different microbes) is being considered as the most reliable at present.

-Other symptoms may include nausea, vomiting, headaches, dizziness, weight-loss, chronic fatigue, depression, low-grade fever, bloody stools and anal itching.
-Some case reports have also suggested that inflammatory bowel disease (IBD) such as colitis and Crohn’s disease, and irritable bowel syndrome (IBS) are associated with Blastocystis and/ or D. Fragilis infection.
+Other symptoms may include nausea, vomiting, headaches, dizziness, weight-loss, chronic fatigue, depression, low-grade fever, bloody stools, anal itching and histamine intolerance.
+Some case reports have also suggested that inflammatory bowel disease (IBD) such as colitis and Crohn’s disease, and IBS are associated with Blastocystis and/ or D. Fragilis infection.

 This finding supports the view that leaky gut increases during the course of pathogenic protozoan infections, causing damage to the intestinal wall, while other non-pathogenic protozoan infections have no effect on it.
 The increase in leaky gut in patients with Blastocystis supports the view that it can be considered a pathogenic protozoan (3).

 Having stated the above symptoms and negative aspects of parasitic infections, it’s important to note that it is not yet definitely proven that Blastocystis is a pathogenic parasite in all cases.
-A more accurate term proposed recently by the Blastocystis expert Professor Rune Stensvold, is that Blastocystis is a ‘symbiont’, so in many people it could well be just be an incidental organism (an organism that normally lives on a host other than its normal host).
+A more accurate term proposed recently by the Blastocystis expert Professor Rune Stensvold, is that Blastocystis is a ‘symbiont’, so in many people it could well be just an incidental organism (an organism that normally lives on a host other than its normal host).

 Some researchers are even proposing it could be commensal and be playing a beneficial role in some way.
 More research will bring answers in time but in the meantime, each person needs to be evaluated based on the facts (test results) and their symptoms.